ePages-de/epages-docs/_posts/2016/2016-03-31-ecommerce-barcamp-jena.md

 The event started with a dinner in a famous local restaurant.
 This was a nice ice breaker to kick off the communication and get out of our comfort zones.

 The next morning, all participants met at the main BarCamp location, the auditorium at the [Ernst-Abbe-Hochschule Jena](http://www.eah-jena.de/), University of Applied Sciences.
 After a collective breakfast, the session planning for both days started.
-Anyone who wants to may initiate an OpenSpace talk.
+Anyone who wants may initiate an OpenSpace talk.
 The other attendees express interest in a suggestion by raising their hands.
 This immediate reaction allows a proper planning of the time slot and room allocation for the session.

 ## The sessions

 In order to give a better impression of the actual contents of the unconference, I'd like to outline some of the sessions.
-As I am a backend developer, I will focus on the technical talks and neglect the sessions about marketing or law.
+Being a backend developer myself, I will focus on the technical talks and neglect the sessions about marketing or law.

 {% image blog/blog-ecommerce-barcamp-2.jpg %}{% endimage %}